dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Visualizers.AnalyticsCTA/ReadMe.md

 The next best thing to implementing some dynamic content is measure how well it is working.
 This makes it easy to identify an underperforming &#39;slide&#39; and replace it with something else.

-This (blog|tutorial|article) will show you how to build a Carousel visualizer in Liquid Content, and show you how you can use Evoq Analytics to quickly and easily understand how engaged your visitors are with that content.
+This tutorial will show you how to build a Carousel visualizer in Liquid Content, and show how to quickly and easily understand how engaged your visitors are with that content through Evoq Analytics.

 There&#39;ll be a small amount of Html coding but the rest is just point and click, so sharpen your html pencil and get your clicking finger ready.